ralph-groupscholar/groupscholar-community-pulse/ralph-progress.md

 - Added a commitment pulse panel to track overdue items, upcoming deadlines, blocked work, and completion rate.
 - Built owner load and upcoming commitment views to surface follow-through risk.
 - Styled new commitment analytics bars and lists to match the existing dashboard system.

+## Iteration 7
+- Added the Topic Shifts panel with tag volume, sentiment, and urgency snapshots.
+- Implemented tag trend calculations for emerging vs cooling themes using week-over-week deltas.
+- Styled tag trend cards and insight lists to match the Community Pulse visual system.